Vietnam.vn - Nền tảng quảng bá Việt Nam

 In 2023, the Duanwu Festival falls on Thursday, June 22 of the solar calendar.

 This is a traditional holiday in some East Asian countries such as Vietnam, Korea, Taiwan, Japan and China.
-"Doan" means beginning, "Ngo" is the time from 11am to 1pm, eating Doan Ngo festival means eating at noon.
+"Doan" means beginning, "Ngo" is the period from 11am to 1pm, eating Doan Ngo festival means eating at noon.
 Doan Ngo means when the sun starts to be shortest, closest to the sky and earth.

 In Vietnam, the Duanwu Festival is also known by a rather popular name, "insect killing festival".
 Simply put, this is the day to launch the catching of insects, destroying pests that are harmful to crops.